Discover the Most Common Nursing Duties and Responsibilities

 - If more tests are needed, the nurse will fill one tube, remove it, attach a second and fill it.
 This may be repeated.

 - When the necessary blood has been obtained, the needle is removed, and the tourniquet is released.

 - A small cotton ball is placed over the insertion site and held in place with some medical tape.

 Click here to learn How to Draw Blood

 Now you have a feel for what it’s like to be a registered nurse.
 It’s a rewarding career where you’re helping people every day.
 Plus, it’s a career that is in high demand, with a shortage of nurses projected for the foreseeable future.
 The Bureau of Labor Statistics projects the job market for registered nurses to grow by 9 percent between now and 2030.

 At Brookline College, we offer three nursing programs in Arizona and New Mexico.
-Our Bachelor of Science in Nursing (BSN) and our Second Degree in Nursing program create a great pathway to becoming a registered nurse.
+Our Bachelor of Science in Nursing (BSN) and our Accelerated Bachelor of Science in Nursing Program Track program create a great pathway to becoming a registered nurse.